Open Problems¶

 What you need: Python, the existing signal/ordinal.py infrastructure (pattern counts are already computed), and the reference C++ kernel for validation.
 Implementation path: add renyi_entropy(pattern_counts, D, q), renyi_complexity(pattern_counts, D, q), and renyi_fingerprint(pattern_counts, D, q_range) to signal/ordinal.py, all operating on the same pattern distribution that permutation_entropy already produces.
 Extend pe_features.py to compute fingerprint curves per head.

-5. Permutation null test
+5. Permutation null test¶

 Recurrence count result: The analysis module (src/navi_sad/analysis/) was built in PRs #28-29.
 The stratified permutation null was run on both 40-sample (p=0.25) and 400-sample (zero recurring heads) data.
 The recurrence count at |d|>0.5 does not survive the null.
 The 40-sample pilot's 342-head count was small-n inflation at n=9 incorrect.

-400-sample d-landscape: With 282 correct and 68 incorrect samples, the d-matrix shows a dense-small-effect regime (max |d|=0.58, mean |d|=0.134) with 83.4% negative direction (incorrect PE > correct PE).
-This reverses the pilot's 4.6:1 positive asymmetry.
-The directional pattern is an observed candidate, not a validated result.
+400-sample d-landscape: With 282 correct and 68 incorrect samples, the d-matrix showed a dense-small-effect regime (max |d|=0.58, mean |d|=0.134) with 83.4% negative direction (incorrect PE > correct PE), reversing the pilot's 4.6:1 positive asymmetry.

-Research-Grade Tier
+Research-Grade Tier¶

 Open questions.
 May require significant GPU time, new code infrastructure, or novel experimental design.

-6. Gate 3 --- synthetic HMM benchmark
+6. Gate 3 --- synthetic HMM benchmark¶

 Status: Open.
 Planned.